technyon/blescanner/lib/NimBLE-Arduino/docs/New_user_guide.md

 To do this we call `NimBLEClient::getService`, which takes as a parameter the UUID of the service and returns
 a pointer an instance to `NimBLERemoteService` or `nullptr` if the service was not found.

-Next we will call `NimBLERemoteService::getCharateristic` which takes as a parameter the UUID of the service and returns
+Next we will call `NimBLERemoteService::getCharacteristic` which takes as a parameter the UUID of the service and returns
 a pointer to an instance of `NimBLERemoteCharacteristic` or `nullptr` if not found.

 Finally we will read the characteristic value with `NimBLERemoteCharacteristic::readValue()`.